 The Board has also implemented an Investor Relations Program, which aims at giving Bondholders rewards to be used within the Group to foster loyalty.
-This program, which is managed by AX Holdings Limited executives, includes the issue of the AX Investments Platinum Card and the periodic dissemination of the AX Investments Newsletter.
+This program, which is managed by AX Group p.l.c. executives, includes the issue of the AX Investments Platinum Card and the periodic dissemination of the AX Investments Newsletter.